 In 2007 Meyerhoffer's original designs where featured in a ten page article in The Surfers Journal by Scott Hulet.
 The article asked the question, "how does this make you feel?" and explored how we can design surfboards that not only perform better but also expand the feeling the surfer exprience on each wave.
 Design that deliver emotional preformance.

-Using computer-aided design techniques, already familiar to him — long before it became common practice in surfboard building — he continued to develop explorative designs overcomming the shortfalls of the traditional production process unable to accommodate his unorthodox design, to create the now iconic, ‘Hourglass’ Longboard shape.
+By using computer aided design — notably, long before it became common practice in surfboard building — Thomas is able to work accurately and efficiently, unencumbered by traditional, antiquated tools.
+Cmputer aided design already familiar to him was used as he continued to develop explorative designs.
+He managed to overcome the shortfalls of the traditional production process unable to accommodate his unorthodox design, to create the now iconic, ‘Hourglass’ Longboard shape.
 This distinctive and desirable form became an instant hit, attracting public interest, national press and a string of international design awards — a feat never before achieved in surfing.

+In 2009 Thomas was fetured in The New York Times in an article that descibed his surfboards.
+Later that year it was included in The New York Times Magazine, The Ninth Annual Year in Ideas.
 With the unexpected success came the inevitable skeptics.
+Thomas was at the time unsure if the articles was good or bad, well aware of the street cred needed to be accepted.
 In the surfing world, opinions were polarized: open minded surfers embraced the boards, while many questioned the validity of the design and its subsequent commercial success.
-Meanwhile, Thomas found himself working at the leading-edge of surfboard design.
+Meanwhile, Thomas found himself working at the leading-edge of surfboard design focused on developing the ideas further.

 Even with mainstream success, the surf industry remained slow to adopt Thomas’ ideas, however it did afford him opportunity to confer with some of surfing’s master craftsman, including Australian surfboard designer, Bob McTavish and Hawaiian legend Randy Rarick.